 They took all their guns away.

-Australia taking all their guns away.
+Australia, taking all their guns away.

 So I want you all to consider this as we get ready to go to break here in just a second.

-That what you're seeing every day when you see Cohen paraded and given a voice, when you see Bernie Sanders on the View, I hope you're not watching that show.
+I want you to consider this, that what you're seeing every day when you see Cohen paraded and giving a voice, when you see Bernie Sanders on the View, I hope you're not watching that show.

-You literally lose brain cells watching the view.
+You literally lose brain cells watching the View.

 If you hear AOC say something that's mind-boggling and people clap like she's the queen of England, it's a global movement.

-They refine their attacks over there, and then they come over here and they use what they know, what they've learned that works.
+They refine their attacks over there and then they come over here and they use what they know, what they've learned that works.

 That's what's happening.

-I'm filling in for my good buddy Sean Hannity on the Sean Hannity Radio Show.
+This is John McGillum filling in for my good buddy Sean Hannity on the Sean Hannity Radio Show.

 Go get my book, Sheep No More, The Art of Awareness and Attack Survival.

-You should order it before this show is over so that you can start reading it tonight, and then when the workbook comes out, the first workbook in April, you can get that, and the second one comes out in July.
+You should order it before this show is over so that you can start reading it tonight.

 You can continue and make your entire family, your business, your state, and this country safer.